COSC203 Web, Databases, and Networks

 JavaScript

-Since we are developing for modern web browsers, your JavaScript code may target any modern ECMAScript standard (ES5 or ES6).
+Since we are developing for modern web browsers, your JavaScript code may target any modern ECMAScript standard (ES6 or above).

 You may use first-class function declarations: